SHARE, LIKE, REPEAT

 – SA Creative Network Magazine

-Over the past two years, Janko’s work has raised more than R1 million to provide talented South African scholars with exceptional educational and leadership development.
+Over the past years, Janko’s work has raised a substantial amount for MAD, to provide talented South African scholars with exceptional educational and leadership development.